AbdallaNazzario/AbdallaNazzario/README.md

   - **Linux**: Comfortable using CLI and Bash.

 #### Education
-  - Currently pursuing a Bachelor's in IT.
+  - Currently pursuing a Diploma in IT.
-  - Planning to obtain a Master's in Software Engineering.
+  - Planning to obtain a Bachelor and Master's in CyberSecurity & Networking.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=AbdallaNazzario&show_icons=true&theme=gruvbox)](https://github.com/AbdallaNazzario/github-readme-stats)